retext-project/pymarkups/docs/standard_markups.rst

 Markdown markup
 ===============

-Markdown_ markup uses Python-Markdown_ as a backend.
+Markdown_ markup uses Python-Markdown_ as a backend (version 2.6 is required).

 There are several ways to enable `Python-Markdown extensions`_.